lammps/lammps/doc/src/pair_airebo.rst

 The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three C arguments map LAMMPS atom types 1,2,3 to the C element in the AIREBO file.
-The final H argument maps LAMMPS atom type 4 to the H element in the SW file.
+The final H argument maps LAMMPS atom type 4 to the H element in the AIREBO file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a *airebo* potential is used as part of the *hybrid* pair style.
 The NULL values are placeholders for atom types that will be used with